radcli14/cse167x/README.md

 # cse167x
-UC San DiegoX Computer Graphics
+_UC San DiegoX Computer Graphics_

+This repository contains my notes that I took while watching the videos for this course on edX.
+The code itself are my own solutions to the four homework problems.

 ## Lecture 1 (Course Overview)